jax-ml/jax/docs/201/profiling.md

 Keep these JAX-specific behaviors in mind whenever you're timing JAX code, especially when comparing against any other system:

-1. **JAX code is Just-In-Time (JIT) compiled.** Most code written in JAX can be written in such a way that it supports JIT compilation, which can make it run *much faster* (see {doc}`jit`).
-To get maximum performance from JAX, you should apply {func}`jax.jit` on your outer-most function calls.
+1. **JAX code is Just-In-Time (JIT) compiled.** Most JAX code can be written to support JIT compilation, which can make it run *much faster* (see {doc}`jit`).
+To get maximum performance from JAX, apply {func}`jax.jit` to your outermost function calls.

    Keep in mind that the first time you run JAX code, it will be slower because it is being compiled.
-This is true even if you don't use `jit` in your own code, because JAX's builtin functions are also JIT compiled.
+This is true even if you don't use `jit` in your own code, because JAX's built-in functions are also JIT compiled.
 2. **JAX has asynchronous dispatch.** This means that you need to call `.block_until_ready()` to ensure that computation has actually happened (see {ref}`jax-201-async-dispatch`).
-3. **JAX by default only uses 32-bit dtypes.** Be mindful of dtypes when making performance comparisons: computing in 64-bit costs more than 32-bit, so make sure any comparison runs at matched precision (see {ref}`jax-101-arrays` for controlling JAX's defaults).
+3. **JAX by default only uses 32-bit dtypes.** Be mindful of dtypes when making performance comparisons: computing in 64-bit costs more than 32-bit, so make sure any comparison runs at matched precision (see {ref}`default-dtypes` for controlling JAX's defaults).
 4. **Transferring data between CPUs and accelerators takes time.** If you only want to measure how long it takes to evaluate a function, you may want to transfer data to the device on which you want to run it first.

-Here's an example of how to put together all these tricks into a microbenchmark for comparing JAX versus NumPy, making use of IPython's convenient [`%time` and `%timeit` magics](https://ipython.readthedocs.io/en/stable/interactive/magics.html#magic-time):
+Here's how to put all these tricks together in a microbenchmark comparing JAX with NumPy, using IPython's convenient
+[`%time` and `%timeit` magics](https://ipython.readthedocs.io/en/stable/interactive/magics.html#magic-time):

 ```python